By: Team SErebros Since: Aug 2019 Licence: MIT

 stores a shuffled

-that is cloned/copied from aReadOnlyWordBank
+List<Card>that is cloned/copied from aReadOnlyWordBank. -

 maintains an

-to keep track of the state of the game. -
+Indexto keep track of the state of the game. -

 has an associated

-that dictates the time allowed for each question. -
+DifficultyEnumthat dictates the time allowed for each question. -

 verifies